-The Faye Johnson Laboratory currently has three main projects:
+The Faye Johnson Laboratory currently has two main projects:

 1. Head and neck squamous cell carcinoma (HNSCC) is driven largely by the loss of tumor suppressor genes, including NOTCH1, but lacks a biomarker-driven targeted therapy.
 Molecular therapies targeting activated oncogenes are common, but rare for cancers driven by the loss of tumor suppressor function.
 We demonstrated that PI3K inhibition led to apoptosis selectively in NOTCH1 mutant HNSCC cell lines in vitro and in vivo.
 Our further mechanistic work defined a novel pathway in which Aurora B regulates total AKT levels that subsequently regulate PDK1 selectively in NOTCH1 mutant HNSCC, where these proteins mediate survival in response to PI3K inhibition.
 These findings may lead to an effective therapeutic approach for NOTCH1 mutant HNSCC while sparing normal cells that lack NOTCH1 mutations.
 This is the first study to establish a therapeutic vulnerability of NOTCH1-mutant HNSCC to any class of drugs.
 This R01-funded research led to a clinical trial testing a PI3K/mTOR inhibitor in NOTCH1-mutant HNSCC (NCT03740100).